 "But the number could be very large," said Saini.

 He pointed out that proper hand washing routine is maintained only in hospitals accredited by the National Accreditation Board for Hospital and Healthcare Providers.

 However, at present only 73 hospitals in the country are accredited.

-"Rest of the hospitals do not have very much functional infection control committees," he said.
+"Rest of the hospitals does not have very much functional infection control committees," he said.

 "There should be a proper infection control committee headed by a microbiologist in every hospital for monitoring the level of hospital acquired infections," he suggested.

-According to WHO, the number of healthcare-associated infections at any given time is 15.5 per 100 patients and up to 31 percent of patients undergoing surgical procedures get surgical site infections.
+According to WHO, the number of healthcare-associated infections at any given time are 15.5 per 100 patients and up to 31 per cent of patients undergoing surgical procedures get surgical site infections.